moldray/react-native-ichart/README.md

 ## Usage

+init a new project with the name "IchartExample", and place the following codes into index.ios.js, then you can see the demo.

 ```
 'use strict';

 import React from 'react-native';
 import IChart from 'react-native-ichart';

 const {
     View,
     Component,
+    AppRegistry
 } = React;

 const styles = {
     ichart: {
         width: 320,